Filter (signal processing)

 In signal processing, a filter is a device or process that removes some unwanted components or features from a signal.
 Filtering is a class of signal processing, the defining feature of filters being the complete or partial suppression of some aspect of the signal.
 Most often, this means removing some frequencies or frequency bands.
 However, filters do not exclusively act in the frequency domain; especially in the field of image processing many other targets for filtering exist.
 Correlations can be removed for certain frequency components and not for others without having to act in the frequency domain.
-Filters are widely used in electronics and telecommunication, in radio, television, audio recording, radar, control systems, music synthesis, image processing, and computer graphics.
+Filters are widely used in electronics and telecommunication, in radio, television, audio recording, radar, control systems, music synthesis, image processing, computer graphics, and structural dynamics.

 There are many different bases of classifying filters and these overlap in many different ways; there is no simple hierarchical classification.
 Filters may be: